GymHop/gymhop_frontend/README.md

 `yarn start --reset-cache`

+In another terminal:

+`yarn ios`

-If you want to run on a physical iPhone: open up terminal, and do:
+*If you want to run on a physical iPhone: open up terminal, and do this before `yarn ios`:

 `ifconfig | grep "inet " | grep -v 127.0.0.1 | cut -d\  -f2`

 Copy your IP address, and paste into ios/gymhop_frontend/AppDelegate.m line 19

-In another terminal:

-`npx react-native run-ios`

 Make sure to increment the bundle version in info.plist